krishnanlab/obnb/CONTRIBUTING.md

 ## Building documentation

-1. Install `nleval` with doc dependencies (e.g., [Sphinx](https://www.sphinx-doc.org/en/master/))
+1. Install `obnb` with doc dependencies (e.g., [Sphinx](https://www.sphinx-doc.org/en/master/))

    ```bash
    pip install -e .[full,doc]
    ```

-1. Install [PyTorch](https://pytorch.org/get-started/locally/) if you have not done so yet, or simply install a minimal cpu version of PyTorch if you only want to build the `nleval` documentation:
+1. Install [PyTorch](https://pytorch.org/get-started/locally/) if you have not done so yet, or simply install a minimal cpu version of PyTorch if you only want to build the `obnb` documentation:

    ```bash
    conda install pytorch cpuonly -c pytorch